 Option 2: Sleep in Gloves

-Apply a super-strength cream on hands and sleep in gloves for a few nights.
-I like Kiehl’s Ultimate Strength Hand Salve and Dove’s Regenerating Hand Cream (buy from Amazon).
+Apply a super-strength cream on your hands and sleep in gloves for a few nights.
+I like Kiehl’s Ultimate Strength Hand Salve and Dove’s Regenerating Hand Cream.

 Option 3: Try a Cuticle Oil or Cream

-If you suffer from dry cuticles, keep cuticle oil (buy from Amazon) in your bag or on your desk at all times.
+If you suffer from dry cuticles, keep cuticle oil in your bag or on your desk at all times.
 Cuticle oils tend to be more effective than creams.
 Creative Nail Designs Solar Oil is a great cuticle moisturizer and was named the best cuticle moisturizer in InStyle Magazine’s ‘Best Beauty Buys’ issue.
-This product contains jojoba, Vitamin E, and sweet almost oils — all of which apparently are great for moisturizing the nail bed.
+This product contains jojoba, Vitamin E, and sweet almost oils — all of which apparently is great for moisturizing the nail bed.

 I rate my favorite cuticle creams in Cuticle Creams: I Rate the Best Ones to Buy.